DavidWaumsley/NoScriptShow/content/blog/2024/learn7.md

 ---
 title: Adding an audio player (web components)
-description: Looking at a audio podcast player which is a shadow DOM component by Dave Rupert.
+description: Looking at a audio chat player which is a shadow DOM component by Dave Rupert.
 It's fabulous but comes with some pros and cons.
 date: 2024-03-19
 tags: ["learn"]
 permalink: "/learn/7{{slugify }}/"
 videoid: J03DQ2rQBsE
 ---

-## Audio podcast player
+## Audio chat player
 --------------------

-This is the second follow-up to episode of the podcast where we we were talking about component based web design.
+This is the second follow-up to episode of the chat where we we were talking about component based web design.

-Here we are looking at the audio podcast player that's presently on the show website.
-This is a shadow DOM component by [Dave Rupert.](https://daverupert.com/) He is co-host of the [Shop Talk podcast](https://shoptalkshow.com/) which he does with Chris Coyier (of Codepen and formerly CSS tricks fame).
-This player is also used on their podcast too.
+Here we are looking at the audio chat player that's presently on the show website.
+This is a shadow DOM component by [Dave Rupert.](https://daverupert.com/) He is co-host of the [Shop Talk chat](https://shoptalkshow.com/) which he does with Chris Coyier (of Codepen and formerly CSS tricks fame).
+This player is also used on their chat too.

-We can find it at [HTML with superpowers](https://htmlwithsuperpowers.netlify.app/using/examples/podcast-player.html) where the code and working example is on (perhaps no surprise) [CodePen.](https://codepen.io/davatron5000/pen/LYerBQw)
+We can find it at [HTML with superpowers](https://htmlwithsuperpowers.netlify.app/using/examples/chat-player.html) where the code and working example is on (perhaps no surprise) [CodePen.](https://codepen.io/davatron5000/pen/LYerBQw)

 ## Installing the audio player
 ---------------------------

-To install the podcast player all we have to do is:
+To install the chat player all we have to do is:

 *   Copy and paste the JavaScript to our own JS file and reference it on the pages we are using it (just before the close `</body>` tag of our HTML).

 `<script type="module" src="/player.js"></script>`

-*   Then add the `<podcast-player> </podcast-player>` custom element to where we want the player to show in our HTML and within that add on an tag providing the source of our audio file.
+*   Then add the `<chat-player> </chat-player>` custom element to where we want the player to show in our HTML and within that add on an tag providing the source of our audio file.

 ## The pros and cons of shadow DOM components